8 Things Google Doesn’t Like & How to Avoid Them as a Blogger

 1. Poor Quality Content

-Content is the King.
-How many have you heard this sentence pronounced?
-You will continue to hear it, as the quality content of a web page can still make a difference in the correct indexing and ranking of a website.
+You will continue to listen to it, as the quality content of a web page can still make a difference in the correct indexing and ranking of a website.
 See the details in the image below:

-Now, the content must be original, researched, and organized optimally.
-A low-quality content, even accompanied by a careful choice of keywords, cannot and will not be a valuable tool to scale the search results.
+Low-quality content, even accompanied by a careful choice of keywords, cannot and will not be valuable for scaling Google search engine results.
 There’s much more today.

 You may also like to read: